GideonBrimleaf/GideonBrimleaf.github.io/_drafts/2021-02-13-pebble-templating-with-spring.md

 ---
 layout: post
-title: Spring MVC with Pebble Templates Part One - Showing Data
+title: Spring MVC with Pebble Templates
 author: Gideon Brimleaf
 postHero: /assets/images/Python-Logo.png
 description: How to add Pebble templates to a Spring MVC Project in Kotlin